-Paulino Casanova Ortiz was born on December 31, 1941, in Perico, a small city in the Cuban province of Matanzas.
-Some baseball references show the date as December 21 and the place as Colón, but Casanova offered these corrections in 2012.
+Paulino Casanova Ortiz was born on December 31, 1941 in Perico, a small city located in the Cuban province of Matanzas.
+Some baseball references currently show the date as December 21 and the place as Colón, but Casanova offered these corrections in 2012.
 Colón was the town where he was raised.
-His father, Alejandro Casanova, was a sugar-cane laborer.
+His father, Alejandro Casanova, was a sugar cane laborer.
 His mother, María Herminia Ortiz, was a maid.
 Paulino was the fourth of seven children, all boys.

-When Paulino was 13 his family moved to the capital city of Cuba, La Habana.
+When he was 13, Paulino’s family moved to the capital city of Cuba, La Habana.
 There he played Little League and sandlot ball.
-He also got to play occasionally with a semipro team with many older men who had played black ball in the United States.
+He also got to play occasionally with a semi-pro team with many older men who had played black ball in the United States.
 Then, at the age of 17, he joined the Almendares Alacranes of the Cuban professional league.
 The chance came courtesy of Tony Taylor, a fellow Matanzas native who was then playing for Almendares and was in the early stage of his 19-year big-league career.2

-In 1960, the young catcher went to spring training at Daytona Beach, Florida.
+The young catcher went to spring training at Daytona Beach, Florida.
 The competition was heavy, but “I was willing to do anything,” Casanova told Addie.
-“They felt sorry for me and gave me a job as bullpen catcher” with Minot of the Northern League (Class C).6 He got into just ten games, with a mere six at-bats.
-A 1969 feature from The Day of New London, Connecticut (where Casanova lived and worked for some time), said, “He was with the club a month when Minot acquired another catcher – a $30,000 bonus baby.
+“They felt sorry for me and gave me a job as bullpen catcher” with Minot of the Northern League (Class C).6 He got into just 10 games, with a mere six at-bats.
+A 1969 feature from The Day of New London, Connecticut (where Casanova lived and worked for some time) said, “He was with the club a month when Minot acquired another catcher — a $30,000 bonus baby.
 Casanova was put on the reserve list.
 Released at the end of the season, he returned to Cuba.”7

-Back with Almendares in 1961, Casanova continued to learn on the bench behind Izquierdo and McFarlane.
+Back with Almendares, Casanova continued to learn on the bench behind Izquierdo and McFarlane.
 Only Cubans played in the league’s final season.
 In the last game, on February 8, the pennant was on the line between Cienfuegos and Almendares, which entered with equal 34-31 records.
-But Pedro Ramos dominated for the Elephants, who won, 8-2.
-With the game out of reach, Casanova, a “nervous 19-year-old … was about to get his first at-bat.
+But Pedro Ramos dominated for the Elephants, who won 8-2.
+With the game out of reach, Casanova, a “nervous 19-year-old. . .was about to get his first at-bat.
 But his dream never came true.
 Casanova was left standing in the on-deck circle when a teammate flied out to end the game.
 The next day he fled the country with six other players.”
 They went to the Mexican embassy and got visas for Mexico, and went from there to the United States.8 Casanova told Brent Kelley, “If I would’ve went back to Cuba I probably would’ve been Cuban and never got a chance to play here.”9

-Casanova then toured the country for three months with the Indianapolis Clowns, sleeping in the team bus most of the time.
+He then toured the country for three months with the Indianapolis Clowns, sleeping in the team bus most of the time.
 A big thrill came when he got a hit off Satchel Paige while going 5-for-5 in a morning/afternoon/night tripleheader.
-He also recalled hitting a homer off Joe Black, the former Brooklyn Dodger who was still active in semipro ball in New Jersey.
+He also recalled hitting a homer off Joe Black, the former Brooklyn Dodger who was still active in semi-pro ball in New Jersey.
 He earned $300 a month.
-The Clowns paid half of his salary and San Antonio of the Texas League, then a Chicago Cubs farm club, paid the other half.
-Dick King, the general manager at San Antonio, recommended Casanova to the Cubs organization after seeing him play.11
+The Clowns paid half of his salary and San Antonio — then a Chicago Cubs farm club — paid the other half.
+Dick King, the general manager of San Antonio, recommended Casanova to the Cubs organization after seeing him play.11

-Casanova also played with Electric Boat’s team, which went up to Barre, Massachusetts, for a tournament.
-John Caruso, the Senators scout, was there – for months, he had thought the young Cuban had gone back home.
+Casanova also played with Electric Boat’s team, which went up to Barre, Massachusetts for a tournament.
+John Caruso was there — for months, he had thought the young Cuban had gone back home.
 In the interim, a tryout with the New York Mets had come to nothing, but when Caruso saw Casanova’s arm on display, he signed him.16

 In 1963 and 1964, Casanova played for Geneva, a Senators farm club in the New York-Pennsylvania League.
 He finally got some regular duty, playing 94 games and posting a .261-7-34 batting line in 1963.
 He started to emerge the following year, hitting .325-19-99 in 120 games and making the NYP All-Star team at catcher along with Jerry Moses.

 In the winter of 1965-66, Casanova was able to play in Venezuela.
-He joined Tigres de Aragua, a first-year franchise whose batboy was a skinny young local named Dave Concepción – the future All-Star shortstop of the Cincinnati Reds.18 The club’s big star was Rico Carty.
-Carty was in South America that winter because the league in his homeland, the Dominican Republic, was still not operating amid political turmoil.19 More important, though, was the experience that Casanova gained by playing against major leaguers like Luis Aparicio.20
+He joined Tigres de Aragua, a first-year franchise whose batboy was a skinny young local named Dave Concepción — the future All-Star shortstop of the Cincinnati Reds.18 The club’s big star was Rico Carty.
+Carty was in South America that winter because the league in his homeland, the Dominican Republic, was still not operating amid political turmoil.19 More important, though, was the experience that Casanova gained by playing against major-leaguers such as Luis Aparicio.20

 After Doug Camilli went on to suffer a broken thumb, the Senators were so thin at catcher that they even activated coach Joe Pignatano, who had last played in the majors in 1963.
 Yet Casanova, despite being banged up all over like all big-league backstops, stayed in the lineup.
-Later that season he got mention as an American League Rookie of the Year candidate.
-Longtime major-league catcher Rollie Hemsley, who lived in the Washington area, had seen him in person at Senators home games and offered constructive criticism.
-Gil Hodges, then the Senators’ manager, said, “He has done a remarkable job for his first year in the big leagues.”22
+Later that season, he got mention as an AL Rookie of the Year candidate.
+Longtime major-league catcher Rollie Hemsley, who lived in the D.C. area, had seen him in person at Senators home games and offered constructive criticism.
+Gil Hodges said, “He has done a remarkable job for his first year in the big leagues.”22